 Work with me

 At end of a session, my clients feel more relaxed, calm, and able to rest.
 They will often report feeling in less pain about the discomfort they had brought.
 And when they come back for their next session they often tell me about the ongoing effects of our last session together: how that headache they’d had for a week went away, how they slept better, how they were able to show up for that really hard thing feeling grounded and more clear… (Read what people love about working with me, in their own words, HERE.)

 At home in your body, at home in the world!

-Schedule a session with Heidi HERE.
+Schedule your session HERE.
 Find out what is possible for YOU when you feel at home and at ease inside yourself!

-Heidi Fischbach, EdM, LMT, holds a masters degree from Harvard University (Ed.M., 1999), and a professional certificate from the Muscular Therapy Institute (MTI) in Cambridge, Massachusetts (900-hour program, 2005).
-She is an Inner Relationship Focusing Guide (completed 5 levels of basic training, and numerous advanced workshops), a professional member of the American Massage Therapy Association (AMTA, since 2005); a licensed and nationally certified in therapeutic massage through the NCBTMB; and a graduate of The School for the Work of Byron Katie (2001).
+Heidi Fischbach, EdM, LMT, holds a masters degree from Harvard University (Ed.M., 1999), and an advanced professional certificate from the Muscular Therapy Institute (MTI) in Cambridge, Massachusetts (900-hour program, 2005).
+She is an Inner Relationship Focusing guide (completed 5 levels of basic training, and numerous advanced workshops), a professional member of the American Massage Therapy Association (AMTA, since 2005); is licensed and nationally certified in therapeutic massage through the NCBTMB; and a graduate of The School for the Work of Byron Katie (2001).
 Over the years she has also continued her education and training in numerous advanced workshops, most recently in working with clients who’ve experienced trauma.